LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/sacrificial-lamb.md

 To my real self,

-That’s why I create a Omniverse,
+That’s why I create an Omniverse,

 So you can come and raise